Palazzo Vecchio

 Palazzo Vecchio Tours and Tickets

-The 13th-century Palazzo Vecchio has been the symbol of this Renaissance capital’s political power for more than seven centuries.
-With its imposing crenellated roofline and defensive tower, it dominates Piazza della Signoria and is home to the luxurious chambers of the Medici family.
+Florence’s 13th-century Palazzo Vecchio has been a symbol of the Renaissance capital’s political power for more than seven centuries.
+With its imposing crenelated roofline and defensive tower, the town hall dominates Piazza della Signoria and houses the luxurious chambers of the Medici family.
 Visiting Palazzo Vecchio for a peek into Renaissance Florence is a rite of passage for visitors.

 • Open daily 9am - 7pm.
 Closed on Easter, Dec 25 and Aug 15